-The first formula is used in the works of Cinzano (e.g., [3]), taken from Garstang [4] and describes just the aerosol part of the scatter (Mie scatter).
+The first formula (before the last "else" in the piece of code above) is used in the works of Cinzano (e.g., [3]), taken from Garstang [4] and describes just the aerosol part of the scatter (Mie scatter).
 The gas itself scatters simply half of the scattered light into each half-space, i.e. the scatter is centrally symmetric.
-The gaseous part is taken as if the vertical extinction caused by it would be always just 0.1 mag, the rest is considered to be the aerosol part: AerosFr:=(ZenExt-0.1)/ZenExt
+The gaseous part is taken as if the vertical extinction caused by it would be always just 0.1 mag, the rest is considered to be the aerosol part: AerosFr:=(ZenExt-0.1)/ZenExt.

 The other three alternatives are standard CIE skies got from the many measurements of the daytime sky luminance of cloudless skies, as published by Kittler [7], not distinguishing the mechanisms of the scatter.
+They involve multiple scattering as well.